clungu/clungu.github.io/_posts/2018-10-18-Building_a_recommender_system.md

 # Conclusions

-* Recomender systems are (needed) everywhere
+* Recommender systems are (needed) everywhere
 * The metrics used to evaluate one are more exotic (ex.
 NDCG@N, MAP@N, etc..)
-* We've shown how to implement 3 recomendation engine models:
+* We've shown how to implement 3 recommendation engine models:
-    * Populariy model
+    * Popularity model
     * Content based model
     * Collaboration based model